CoLM-org/Mini-Conf/AuthorGuide.md

 **Appendices and Supplementary (text) submission:** We encourage authors to submit a single file (paper + appendices + supplementary text).
 Please mark the supplementary material clearly.

-**Note** All authors are required to have an OpenReview profile.
+**Note:** All authors are required to have an OpenReview profile.
 Please make sure that all of the authors create an OpenReview profile.

 #### Code of Ethics and Ethics statement